gmontee/100DaysOfCloud/Journey/040/Readme.md

 ## Next Steps

-Next, I'm going to learn about ...
+Next, I'm going to learn about Ansible, an open-source IT automation and configuration management tool

 ## Social Proof